 Recurve crossbows have a lot of advantages including reliability, low maintenance and quieter shots.
 In fact, the Micro Mag 340 is even extra quiet thanks to included suppressors.
 This, along with its lightweight, makes it a good choice for small women who like to take advantage of stealth and silence to stalk their quarries.

 Best Starter Crossbow For Women

 Our favorite aspect of the Rampage 360 is how accurate it is right out of the box.
-We'd still recommend taking a couple practice shots to make sure it's sighted in, but we've frankly never found another crossbow ready-to-hunt package that requires so little adjustment.
+We'd still recommend taking a couple practice shots at your favorite crossbow target to make sure it's sighted in, but we've frankly never found another ready-to-hunt crossbow package that requires so little adjustment.
 The only problem is that the scope only has three reticles, so you may want to upgrade if you plan to hunt long distances.

 We also really liked the safety of this model.
 Even though anyone can make a mistake, beginners are a lot more likely to do things like accidentally cross the bowstring plane with their finger.
 Therefore, the safety wings and enclosed trigger guard are good entry-level features, not to mention the dry-fire-inhibitor that keeps you from accidentally shooting the weapon without a loaded bolt, which could damage it or injure you.